wdarren/RoboND-Rover-Project/writeup.md

 <img src="./misc/rover_autonomous.png" width="500">

-This writeup decribe the process of, based on the structure provided [(refer to the project README.md)](README.md), modifying perception and decision procedures to make the rover navigate and pick up rocks autonomously.
+This writeup decribes the process of, based on the structure provided [(refer to the project README.md)](README.md), modifying perception and decision procedures to make the rover navigate and pick up rocks autonomously.
 The following steps have been done.

 * ## [Try the Simulator and Jupyter Notebook](#try-the-simulator-and-jupyter-notebook)
   - Run the simulator